jschrier/blog/_posts/2023-01-22-Imaginary-Syllabi:-War-and-Peace-and-Optimization.md

 # Comments and Collaborators

-* Zachary Jones '25 adds: *Red Plenty is actually one of my favorite books of all time actually!
+* (23 Jan 2023) Zachary Jones '25 adds: *Red Plenty is actually one of my favorite books of all time actually!
 I intend to do a blog post on Kantarovich's On the Best Use of Economic Resources.
 Dr. Siddiqi in the [Fordham] history department's research focuses on Soviet scientific history, so I think he would be the one to get in contact with.
 I have reached out to him before asking various questions, so he may be receptive to such a course.
 I would take an ICC+EP3 course titled "Linear Programming, Economic Planning, and the Cybernetic Imaginary" in a heartbeat.*